 The Moore Foundation and Core Institute are collaborating to help these veterans out.

-Posted by GPD on January 18, 2016, With 412 Reads Filed under Veterans.
+Posted by GPD on January 18, 2016, With 473 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.